 - or it can refer to the position on the field that is associated with the number 10.

 The number 10 is also traditionally associated with the position on the field just behind the forwards but in front of the midfielders.
 This is the position of the attacking midfielder in a team.

 This means that you will sometimes hear someone refer to the number 10 during a game, but the player they are referring to will actually be wearing a different number on their back at the time.

 Although this may seem confusing at first, once you understand what is going on, it begins to make more sense!

 The prestige attached to the number 10 jersey has primarily developed from the fact that some of the greatest players in the history of soccer have accomplished their most outstanding achievements while wearing the number 10 on their back.

 As fans from all over the world watched them perform feats that went beyond anything they had seen before, the number 10 jersey was regularly reinforced as being associated with only the best players.

-As kids throughout the world kick a ball about with the friends they all imagine being one of these greats and wearing the number 10 jersey for their team.
+As kids throughout the world kick a ball about with their friends, they all imagine being one of these greats and wearing the number 10 jersey for their team.

 It’s also the fact that the role of a player in the position of a number 10 is one of the most enjoyable and entertaining positions to play in or to watch.

 But before we look at the role of a number 10, let’s briefly look at how the number 10 came to be so important.